- Email marketing is a saviour when it's done right. It can help you skyrocket sales and boost engagement from customers who initially said 'no'.

-- There’s plain old-fashioned laziness.
-That is people just can’t be bothered or don’t have the urgency to buy right now.
+- Lack of interest: Sometimes people aren't interested or don’t have the urgency to buy right now.

-- There’s also procrastination.
-They’re interested and want the outcome, but they’re distracted by something telling them to go and do it later (have you experienced this?).
+- Pocrastination: They’re interested and want the outcome, but they’re distracted by something telling them to go and do it later (have you experienced this?).

-- There’s also a need for more information.
-They’re almost ready to buy but they have questioned un-answered or a concern, or maybe they’re just researching and just need more time to make the decision.
+- More information needed: They’re almost ready to buy but they have questioned un-answered or a concern, or maybe they’re just researching and just need more time to make the decision.

 I have had the privilege of working with some fantastic email marketers that have delivered incredible value for our brands and drove highly effective email strategies designed to provide value and increase sales conversions.